 Arriving on the mountain early in the day of your observing night will also give you time to check in and get your room key, adjust to any time change, and to acclimate yourself to mountain conditions.
 (Reminder: Be sure to bring any prescribed or non-prescribed medications along with you.)

 **Night lunch items are available in a refrigerator in the Dining Room.
-If you wish to have an individually prepared night lunch, you will need to fill out either the Night Lunch Web Form or a special order form at the kitchen snack bar, by 11:00 am the same day you wish to have it prepared!
+If you wish to have an individually prepared night lunch, you will need to fill out either the Night Lunch Web Form (Internal Access Only) or a special order form at the kitchen snack bar, by 11:00 am the same day you wish to have it prepared!
 Your night lunch will be marked with your name and placed in the refrigerator.